Emmotes/ic_spoilers/docs/fen.md

 # Feats

+This list will only show feats that are going to be available on the release of this champion.
+The separate [Feats](feats.md) page may show others that could be available later if they exist.

 | Feat | Effect | Source |
 |---|---|---|
 | `Selflessness` | 10% All Champion Damage | Free |